UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 ---

-Our first instinct may be to first filter on those rows using the technique we learned in our last section.
-Perhaps you may have thought of assigning our new filtered selection with the new values with similar code to below:
+Our first instinct may be to first filter those rows using the technique we learned in our last section.
+From our new filtered selection, perhaps we could assign values of “Quaker” to column `mfr` using similar code to
+below:

 ``` python
 df[df['mfr'] == 'Q'].assign(mfr = 'Quaker')